 Storytelling is a fundamental human skill, yet using data to tell stories is still an emerging concept.
 Understanding its purpose is key to making the most of your analytics today.

 By 2025, Gartner predicts data stories will be the most widespread way of consuming analytics.
-It’s far from a fad - it’s a part of modern analytics you can’t afford to overlook.
+Data storytelling is a part of modern analytics you can’t afford to overlook.

 However, are you still unsure of what data storytelling is, or why there's a sudden buzz?